wintercms/docs/backend-relations.md

 <a name="introduction"></a>
 ## Introduction

-**Relation behavior** is a controller modifier used for easily managing complex [model](../database/model) relationships on a page.
-Not to be confused with [List relation columns](lists#column-types) or [Form relation fields](forms#widget-relation) that only provide simple management.
+The **Relation behavior** is a controller [behavior](../services/behaviors) used for easily managing complex [model](../database/model) relationships on a page.
+It is not to be confused with [List relation columns](lists#column-types) or [Form relation fields](forms#widget-relation) that only provide simple management.

-Relation behavior depends on [relation definitions](#relation-definitions).
+The Relation behavior depends on [relation definitions](#relation-definitions).
 In order to use the relation behavior you should add the `Backend.Behaviors.RelationController` definition to the `$implement` field of the controller class.
 Also, the `$relationConfig` class property should be defined and its value should refer to the YAML file used for [configuring the behavior options](#configuring-relation).

     namespace Acme\Projects\Controllers;